Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: Abstract

 \section{Abstract}

-Vision-based tactile sensors (VBTSs) are a promising technology for robots, providing them with dense signals that can be translated into an understanding of normal and shear load, contact region, texture classification, and more.
+Vision-based tactile sensors (VBTSs) are a promising technology for robots, providing them with dense signals that can be translated into a multi-faceted understanding of contact.
 However, existing VBTS tactile surfaces make use of silicone gels, which provide high sensitivity but easily deteriorate from loading and surface wear.
-We propose that polyurethane rubber, used for high-load applications like shoe soles, rubber wheels, and industrial gaskets, may provide improved physical gel resilience, potentially at the cost of sensitivity.
-To compare the resilience and sensitivity of silicone and polyurethane VBTS gels, we propose a series of standard evaluation benchmarking protocols.
+We propose that polyurethane rubber, a typically harder material used for high-load applications like shoe soles, rubber wheels, and industrial gaskets, may provide improved physical gel resilience, potentially at the cost of sensitivity.
+To compare the resilience and sensitivity of two polyurethane gel formulations against a common silicone baseline, we propose a series of repeatable characterization protocols.
 Our resilience tests assess sensor durability across normal loading, shear loading, and abrasion.
-For sensitivity, we introduce model-free assessments of force and spatial sensitivity to directly measure the physical capabilities of each gel without effects introduced from data and model quality.
-Finally, we include a bottle cap loosening and tightening demonstration as an example where polyurethane gels provide an advantage over their silicone counterparts.
+For sensitivity, we introduce learning-free assessments of force and spatial sensitivity to directly measure the physical capabilities of each gel without effects introduced from data and model quality.
+We also include a bottle cap loosening and tightening demonstration to validate the results of our controlled tests with a real-world example.
+Our results show that polyurethane yields a more robust sensor.
+While it sacrifices sensitivity at low forces, the effective force range is largely increased, revealing the utility of polyurethane VBTSs over silicone versions in more rugged, high-load applications.